The Adult Film Star’s Guide to How to Do a Striptease (Sans Cheese)

 Get Down to It

-It doesn’t have to be choreographed dance moves.
-Better if it’s not, really.
+You don’t have to do choreographed dance moves (in fact, it’s often better when it’s more organic and less forced).
 You don’t have to move on every beat either.
 Walk slowly towards your partner from across the room.
 Make eye contact.
 When you start taking things off, do it slowly and deliberately.
-Have them help you with a clasp or a zipper to get them into it (and also so you’re not fumbling in the dark.)
+Have them help you with a clasp or a zipper to get them into it (and also so you’re not fumbling in the dark).
 Keep in mind, you don’t have to take it all off.
 Strippers and adult performers most always leave shoes on.

-If you run out of ways to sway your hips and run your hands up and down your body, bend over slowly, then raise back up.
+If you run out of ways to sway your hips and run your hands up and down your body, bend over slowly and then raise back up.
 Or raise your arms over your head and arch your back.
 You can also kneel in front of them, face to face.
 Take their hands and either prevent them from touching you or place them right on you.
-Floor work could be an advanced thing, but crawling (sexy cat-like crawling) can be awesome too.
+Floor work could be an advanced thing, but crawling (sexy cat-like crawling) can be awesome, too.

 Be Real

 You’re providing a fantasy, but stay in the moment.
 Be you.
 The more you’re into this, the more they will be too.
-If you haven’t already, practice this in front of a mirror…and if you’re bold, take a video.
-You can have this for your own use, or send it to them as a preview of what’s to come.
+If you haven’t already, practice this in front of a mirror… and if you’re bold, take a video.
+You can have this for your own use, or send it to your partner as a preview of what’s to come.